anantjoshi97/website/_posts/2020-08-17-grad-application-steps.md

 You could email graduate students who are a part of the professor's group as well, asking about the group culture, the professor's research directions and advising style, the overall experience of the student in the programme and other such questions.

+<h3> <a href="https://en.wikipedia.org/wiki/Brahmastra">Brahmastra</a> </h3>

+If one of your recommenders writes an email to a professor you're applying to, advocating you, that would offer a very strong boost (though of course, its not a 100% guarantee that you'll get through) to your application.

 <h2 id="prog-req">Listing Programme Requirements</h2>

 This is a subtle but important step.
 Create accounts on all university application portals and carefully peruse their applications requirements.
 Some universities may have offbeat requirements, for example, University of Michigan at Ann Arbor asked us to like send an official (from the registrar's office) hard copy of the transcript along with a special application form before the application deadline.
 Fill up as much information on the application forms as possible to save time later.